CCW-Site/dev_plan/README.md

 ### Added
 - added: Search Button in Cocrea (reporter: ☭ Mewster ☭ )
 - added: Sprites and Costumes Folder (reporter: NotSoPTBP)
+- added: Make In-Depth Tutorials on each of the Extensions on YouTube (☭ Mewster ☭)

 ### Rejected
 - rejected: Variable right click bug (reporter: @Suumy0327) (no response)